May 16, 2025

-Peter Murphy announces new album ‘Silver Shade’ for May 2025
+Peter Murphy album ‘Silver Shade’ out now

 Peter Murphy announces new album 'Silver Shade' for May 2025 via Metropolis Records